-A photo of the same subject may or not have commercial utility depending on how it’s captured.
 When shooting, always keep your target audience in mind, both who may want to use your images and how.
 And of course, make sure your photos have a proper composition, lighting, and exposure.

-Here’s a typical snapshot of grass, with very little thought, put into it, almost as if someone randomly took a picture pointed towards the ground.
+Here it’s as if someone randomly took a picture pointed towards the ground.
 Not only is it uninteresting and poorly executed, but there are very few chances of it ever being used.

 Noise / Grain / Pixel Discoloration